 big picture Provides new Writers' retreat centre in the Bordeaux vineyards

-Big Picture collaborators are hosted for free, to dialogue about shared projects and recharge their batteries.
+At Caussarieu, Hoffman’s Big Picture collaborators are hosted for free, to dialogue about shared projects and recharge their batteries.
 See below for Writers’ Residencies already underway.
 From summer 2019, anyone else can come independently too, whether to work on a project of their own or just for an independent holiday in your own accommodation at the Caussarieu property.
 Rates will always be reasonable - it's not a for-profit venture.
-Just get in touch any time to enquire about visiting, prices or availability.
+Get in touch any time to enquire about visiting, prices or availability.

 Have a glance below at the grounds, the main house, the 2 bedroom villa, the 3-bedroom timber chalet by the pool and the little artist studios.
 Options will range from self-catering groups of up to 6, to individuals who come alone to write, rest, think, meditate, chill out, make art - whatever you do.
 Table d'Hote - sociable evening meals of French cuisine - will be available poolside at affordable rates.

 Walking and cycling trails stretch from the property for miles into the forest.
 The beach on the right is 25 minutes away.
 The venues in the slideshow’s last four photos below (like the world-famous Chateau Yquem, right) are 5 to 15 minutes away.
 All other photos are of the property itself.